Silber8806/one-man-against-the-machine/README.md

 # one-man-against-the-machine

-My general repository for trying out new services in AWS and building out some random infrastructure, not sure if it will go anywhere.
+Basic repository for testing out new AWS services.
+This is going to be pretty scrappy code.

+# Projects

-# command and control instance
+## Command and Control instance

-Basic instance to spin-up other instances and infrastructure.
-Currently only contains a basic user_data script for ec2.
+Basic terminal that I can use instead of switching between MacOSX, Linux Laptop or Windows.
+I start the computer and it should download the relevant code for me.